Where To Eat Indian Food In San Francisco guide image

 Not many restaurants in the city specialize predominantly in the food from the western Indian state of Goa.
 Rarity is one reason to get to this Marina spot.
 The other is that their seafood dishes are worth a cross-town trip.
 Exhibit A is the prawn xacuti.
 The coconut-heavy Goan curry is complex, slightly sweet, and loaded with generous amounts of shrimp.
 Another must-order is the tandoori fish, which arrives sizzling and is impossibly flaky.
 Viva Goa is never too packed—there are lots of tables available if you're walking in—which makes this spot perfect for last-minute dinners, and ones where you won't need to shout to talk to your friends at the table.

 This Dogpatch spot pulls from the make-your-own-rules playbook by remixing western Indian food with new ingredients.
 Which is why you’ll find blue cheese in the fluffy parathas.
-Baked kheema batti are stuffed with Impossible meat and smoked panner.
+Baked kheema batti are stuffed with Impossible meat and smoked paneer.
 And mint-infused tamarind water for the crispy pani puri contains actual gin.
 A meal at this small-plate dining spot is a great way to eat your way through the regions of Gujarat: a vegetarian mix of fire-roasted eggplant that taste like it was forged in the flames of Mount Doom, housemade maska paneer, and the other dishes inspired by the chef’s family.

 Copra has the fanciness levels amped up to 100, but they’re also laid back enough to serve a crab curry that requires you to roll up your sleeves and crack a few claws with your bare hands.
 Doing so will immediately boost your mood (it’s also delicious), as will the rest of the South Indian dishes.
-They’re pumped up by gorgeous presentation and exciting twists—think slow-cooked octopus that cuts like butter, ultra-tender black cod, and rasam poori injected with an extra tang from passionfruit.
+They’re pumped up by gorgeous presentation and exciting twists—think slow-cooked octopus that cuts like butter, ultra-tender black cod, and rasam poori injected with an extra tang from passion fruit.
 Adding to the celebratory energy are the macrame-filled dining room, which feels like a wedding reception venue in Tulum, with floor-to-ceiling shelves stacked with ceramic pots and baskets, massive windows, and leafy vines wrapped around every possible surface.

 The arm-length dosas at this South Indian place in the Mission are works of art.
 They give a satisfying crunch when you tear into one, and are the perfect vehicle for the tomato-y chutneys and sambar.
 Showstopping dosas are part of what makes a meal here great, as are the coconutty prawn curry, biryani loaded with goat or lamb, and the spicy, deep-fried chicken 65.
 Bright orange walls, twinkle lights, and gold streamers make the room look like a party on New Year's Eve—it certainly makes sharing a meal with friends downright fun.

-The menu at Mission Curry House is longer than Miley Cyrus’s discography, so expect to find something for everyone.
+The menu at Mission Curry House is longer than Taylor Swift’s discography, so expect to find something for everyone.
 Feast on fragrant biryani overflowing with tender lamb or a spread of spice-packed curries, while your friend takes down the plump, chicken-stuffed Nepalese momos and a golden-brown dosa.
 But look to share everything, including the impressive naan filled with paneer.
 There is plenty to go around, and you'll never feel rushed.
 So we use this spot for long lunches and even spur-of-the-moment dinners with a group.

 The casual institution has been around since before Bluetooth was invented (1999)—probably because the curries, biryanis, and other Pakistani Indian dishes are consistently excellent.
 And also because they have a big section of vegetarian curries (get the benghan bartha).
 Pakwan is always packed with people passing around plates heaped with things like tikka masala, and waiting in line (order at the counter).
 But walk in, and you'll easily secure a table for that spontaneous Monday night dinner or catch-up with friends.
 And FYI, Pakwan has a location in the Tenderloin and Ingleside, plus a couple of East Bay outposts.